 If you follow the advice we laid out very carefully and patiently, we can take you far.

 To start, just create an account, and you can start our free Prep courses.
 The Prep courses will guide you through the prequisite knowledge necessary before starting our real courses.
 If you really disliked the Prep courses, then you probably won't enjoy the paid courses.
 If you enjoyed the Prep courses, then you may like the paid courses.

 Your subscription is month to month.
 You may cancel at any time and you will retain access until the end of the current billing cycle.
-We don't issue refunds because we incur cost by answering questions and performing assessments.
+Because of this flexibility, we do not offer refunds.